Torosay Castle is located near Craignure and

 acquired over the years, including pictures of Winston Churchill who was a

-The late head of the family, David Guthrie Jones, had a very adventurous life.
-Captured on his motor gunboat during World War Two, he successfully
+The late head of the family, David Guthrie James, had a very adventurous life.

 The grounds include a series of magnificent Italian statues, sculpted fountains,